 Student life means different things to different people.
 SUF offers the possibility to experience Italian life and culture and at the same time have access to many services that you would expect from a university campus.

-Students will be advised during the summer before departure by both the Syracuse-based SU Abroad staff and by a senior faculty member from the College of Arts and Sciences, who will also serve as their advisor for the rest of the year (helping to choose spring courses during registration in November as well as advising throughout the spring semester).
+Students will be advised during the summer before departure by both the Syracuse-based Abroad staff and by a senior faculty member from the College of Arts and Sciences, who will also serve as their advisor for the rest of the year (helping to choose spring courses during registration in November as well as advising throughout the spring semester).
 In addition to ongoing communication with students throughout the semester, the advisor will visit Florence to talk with students and to help with their initial adjustment to being abroad and to college expectations.

 All Discovery Florence students will participate in the Florence equivalent of the First Year Forum offered by the College of Arts and Sciences on main campus.
-The goal of the forum is to orient the student to college life, to SU, and to studying abroad.
+The goal of the forum is to orient the student to college life, to Syracuse University, and to studying abroad.
 Students will discuss issues of host families, cultural adjustment, time management, study habits, expectations of college level courses, choosing a major, and more.
 This course will be taught by staff in Florence with input from the associate dean for curriculum and instruction of the College of Arts and Sciences.

 An exciting and extensive field trips program awaits you in Florence.
 Traveling to diverse locations throughout the Italian peninsula, you will be wowed by Italy’s natural beauty, become immersed in the country’s rich past and present, and discover how so many towns and cities became great centers of western art, architecture, and culture.